Learn to Fix Procrastination & Ensure Work Doesn’t Get IGNORED

 6. Engaging

 The thing you’re meant to be doing simply just isn’t, well, engaging.
 It’s not challenging enough, difficult enough or emotionally persuasive for you.
-There is no draw for your attention, so you go looking for something else to do that is.
+There is no draw for your attention, so you go looking for something else to do that.

 7. Difficult

 If this isn’t ringing true already then let me ask it a different way.
-Do you have something on this week’s to-do list your putting off?
+Do you have something on this week’s to-do list you’re putting off?
 What’s the oldest thing on your mental to-do list, 1-week?
 1-month?
 1-year?
 Longer?
 For the majority, there is something.
-Sitting unscratched, without a tick next to it or a line run through it.
+Sitting unscratched, without a tick next to it or a line running through it.

 What Exactly Is Procrastination?